chandlerbing65nm/Face-Mask-Detection-with-Empirical-Attention/README.md

 - Without mask;
 - Mask worn incorrectly.

 I plot the distribution of the dataset classes as shown below.
-We can see that class ```with mask``` dominate majority of the data.
+I can see that class ```with mask``` dominate majority of the data.

 <p align="left">
   <img